 The capital of Wales since 1955, it is one of Britain’s leading urban centres between the port and a castle.

 History.
 In AD 75, the Romans built a fort here where Cardiff Castle now stands.
 After they left, it was unoccupied until the Norman conquest when Robert Fitzhamon built a castle within the Roman walls..
 Despite its importance as a port, market town, and bishopric, only 1000 people lived here in 1801.
 Iron and coal mining in the valleys to the north spurred its growth when the Bute family built the Glamorganshire Canal for shipment of iron from Merthyr Tydfil down to Cardiff.
 In 1840, this was supplanted by the Taff Vale Railway.
 The 2nd Marquis of Bute completed the first docks in 1839 getting the jump on other south Wale’s ports.
 The dockyards expanded rapidly, the Butes grew staggeringly rich and the population mushroomed to 170,000 by 1900 and 227,000 by 1931.
-A large, multiracial worker’s community known as Tiger Bay grew up in the harbor side area.
+A large, multiracial worker’s community known as Tiger Bay grew up in the harbour side area.
 Om 1948, Cardiff became the world’s top coal port, exporting some 13 million tons.

-The post WW I era, the Depression of the 1930s, and severe bombing in WW II all caused a decline.
+The post-WW I era, the Depression of the 1930s, and severe bombing in WW II all caused a decline.
 When the coal industry was nationalized, the Butes left town donating the castle and much land to the city.
 It was proclaimed the capital of Wales in 1955.

 National Museum Cardiff.
 One of 7 museums in Wales that form the Welsh National Museum, it is housed in a grand neoclassical building.
 The Natural History section on the ground floor is superb with one of the best geological stories.
 I have a chunk of the 3,962 million oldest rock in the world from the Acasta River in the Northwest Territories of Canada.
 There was an exhibit of Women in Photography and the large art gallery portion has everything from china to some impressionists.
-The 1893 center piece of silver and gold is magnificent.
+The 1893 centerpiece of silver and gold is magnificent.

 Cardiff Castle.
 In the center of a large area of grass on a small hill is a medieval keep.
 The significantly renovated battlements can all be walked and there is a museum to the Welsh Soldier.
-But the centerpiece is the Bute apartments with a clock tower and lavish banqueting hall.
+But the centrepiece is the Bute apartments with a clock tower and lavish banqueting hall.
 Some can only be visited on a guided tour. £11.30 concession.

 Tredeger House.
 In Newport, this red-brick mansion was owned by the Morgan family who after 1913, used it as a weekend party place.
 They were bankrupt by 1950 when it became a Catholic school and all the furniture was auctioned off.
 Owned by the National Trust, some period furniture has been replaced but the highlight is all the oak paneling and floors (one-floor board is 13m long).
 The gardens have an orchard, cedar, and orangery portions.